 Club weekends provide an opportunity to access hills beyond the normal travelling distance for the monthly walks.
 We stay in bunkhouses or hostels in some of the more far flung parts of the UK.

-Weekends can be booked either at the meeting on the first Tuesday of the month, or by contacting the Club Weekend Convener, Louise Cascarino, by phone on 07718 793712, or by email.
+Weekends can be booked either at the meeting on the first Tuesday of the month, or by contacting the Club Weekend Convener, Louise Cascarino, by phone on 07708 628113, or by

 All Club weekends must be paid in full at the time of booking.